nkityd09/cml_chatbot/README.md

 4. Once added, We will be able to see the LLM PDF Document Chatbot in the AMP section and deploy it from there.

+5. During AMP deployment, we can set three environment varibales
+   - VectorDB_IP :- (Specify the Public IP address of host where ChromaDB is running)
+   - HF_MODEL:- HuggingFace Model Name (Defaults to mistralai/Mistral-7B-v0.1, please include the complete name of the model)
+   - HF_TOKEN:- Provide HuggingFace Access Token for accessing Gated models like Falcon180B and Llama-2

-5. Click on the AMP and "Configure Project", disable Spark as it is not required.
+6. Click on the AMP and "Configure Project", disable Spark as it is not required.

-6. Once the AMP steps are completed, We can access the Gradio UI via the Applications page.
+7. Once the AMP steps are completed, We can access the Gradio UI via the Applications page.

 **Note**: The application creates a "default" collection in the VectorDB when the AMP is launched the first time.